open-telemetry/opentelemetry.io/content/en/docs/concepts/data-sources.md

 Traces track the progression of a single request, called a `trace`, as it is handled by services that make up an application.
 The request may be initiated by a user or an application.
-Distributed tracing is a form of tracing that transverses process, network and security boundaries.
+Distributed tracing is a form of tracing that traverses process, network and security boundaries.
 Each unit of work in a `trace` is called a `span`; a `trace` is a tree of `spans`.
 Spans are objects that represent the work being done by individual services or components involved in a request as it flows through a system.
 A `span` contains a _span